makefunstuff/sketchbook.nvim/README.md

 ## Features

 - **Quick Note Creation**: Quick note for random stuff
-- **Template Selection**: You can predefine custom template for notes
 - **Note Searching**: telescope grep integration (if you have telescope installed ofc)
 - **Git Integration**: notes can be pushed and commited
 - **List Notes**: telescope integration that shows all existing notes